tab1-web/faq/docs/eternal/classes.md

 ### Why These Classes?
 I’ve focused on the most versatile and beginner-friendly options—classes that perform well in most content.
 Some niche or highly specialized picks aren’t listed here, as they’re less ideal for newcomers.

+As starter, I would choose a farm character like a Spellsinger/Spellhowler.
 <div class="meta-classes-section" markdown>

 ## :material-knife: Daggers